See the full index.

 For more information on optimizing tempdb performance, see this Books Online topic:

 Partition alignment has received a lot of press lately.
 Boiled down, the problem is that on Windows Server 2003 and earlier, the default layout of disks leads to inefficient I/O due to an offset of the sectors on the disk.
 On Windows Server 2008 and above, partitions are created with the right alignment right out of the box.)
 By fixing this issue, you can expect to dramatically improve your SQL Server performance.
-But don't take it from me; take it from Jimmy May's excellent presentation or from the blogs of Chad Miller or SQL Server Premier Field Engineer.
+But don't take it from me; take it from Jimmy May's excellent presentation or SQL Server Premier Field Engineers

 How do you determine if your partitions are aligned?
 Well, first you can take a look at the offsets of your logical partitions.
 Fire up a PowerShell window and run this: